henry2004y/JuliaNotes/menu6.md

 Remember that the imported functions must be defined before the submodules, otherwise Julia will warn you with "not found".

 * In Julia, generally there is no issue of memory fragmentation for array of structs, just as in C. On the contrary, for Java each class contains header.

+* Low level optimization: [MuladdMacro](https://github.com/SciML/MuladdMacro.jl).
+LLVM sometimes cannot generate optimal machine code as in GCC or intel.
+However, there are some hack packages in Julia for these low level instructions.